fhightower/ioc-finder/README.md

 ##### Output Details

 There are two grammars for email addresses.
 There is a fairly complete grammar to find email addresses matching the spec (which is very broad).
-Any of these complete email addresses (e.g. `foo"bar@gmail.com`) will be sent as output to in `complete_email_addresses` key.
+Any of these complete email addresses (e.g. `foo"bar@gmail.com`) will be sent as output to in `email_addresses_complete` key.

 Email addresses in the simple form we are familiar with (e.g. `bar@gmail.com`) will be sent as output in the `email_addresses` key.